MendenLab/TwinWeaver/README.md

     DataSplitter,
 )

+# Initialize config and set up splitting/prediction variables
+config = Config()

+# <---------------------- CRITICAL CONFIGURATION ---------------------->
+# 1. Event category used for data splitting (e.g., split data around Lines of Therapy 'lot')
+# Has to be set for all instruction tasks
+config.split_event_category = "lot"

+# 2. List of event categories we want to forecast (e.g., forecasting 'lab' values)
+# Only needs to be set if you want to forecast variables
+config.event_category_forecast = ["lab"]

+# 3. Mapping of specific time to events to predict (e.g., we want to predict 'death' and 'progression')
+# Only needs to be set if you want to do time to event prediction
+config.data_splitter_events_variables_category_mapping = {
+    "death": "death",
+    "progression": "next progression",  # Custom name in prompt: "next progression" instead of "progression" }

 # Load your patient data <----- assuming your data is in df_events, df_constant and df_constant_description
 dm = DataManager(config=config)
 dm.load_indication_data(df_events=df_events, df_constant=df_constant, df_constant_description=df_constant_description)